meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 This Lambda will be invoked during account provisioning and downgrades the `MeshstackAccountAccessRole`.

-> Depending of your mode of operation (usage of external Account Vending Machine) these "minimal rights" can be adapted and further restricted.
+> Depending of your mode of operation (usage of external Account Vending Machine or configuration of AWS Control Tower enrollment) these "minimal rights" can be adapted and further restricted.
 Please [contact us](https://support.meshcloud.io) for more details on reducing these rights.